Bezzera BB005 Coffee Grinder

 Rotating towards the + direction ==> For coarser powder.

-Tip 1: If one wants to zero the grinder, or find the grinder’s finest spot.
+Tip 1: If one wants to zero the coffee grinder, or find the grinder’s finest spot.

 Attention before continuing: Please set the dosing adjustment control to the least duration at the (-) position for all adjustments.